Injuries Due to Bending

 In the State of Maine, almost all public and private employers are required to carry workers’ compensation insurance.
 To be eligible for benefits, the employee must demonstrate that his or her injury arouse out of and in the course of employment.
 In addition, the employee must notify his or her supervisor within 30 days of the injury, and the employee must either require medical attention or miss time from work to qualify for workers’ compensation benefits.

 Worker’s compensation benefits for bending injuries can include: payment of all medical bills, including prescriptions and mileage reimbursements; payment for vocational rehabilitation; weekly wage replacement; and more in the event of severe injury or death.

 Bending injuries - whether they occur from a single bending incident that lead to immediate injury or as a result of repetitive bending motions - are recognized under the Maine workers’ compensation system.
 All employees who experience pain from bending should report this to their supervisor as soon as possible and contact a skilled workers’ compensation attorney for help obtaining proper medical treatment and top compensation.Maine Employee Rights Group: Proudly Serving Maine Workers

 Maine Employee Rights Group recognizes that working people drive Maine’s economy and deserve skilled legal representation when injured on the job.
-Call us today at 1 207.874.0905 to schedule a free initial consultation at one of our convenient meeting locations.
+Call us today at 1 207.874.0905 to schedule an initial consultation at one of our convenient meeting locations.